 We only require original or attested copy documents that confirm your academic qualifications.
 We can verify English language scores online, so there is no need to send English language certificates through the post.

 A supporting statement (also known as a statement of purpose/purpose of study) is required by the Course Selector in order to consider your application.
 A CV is also useful to the Course Selector, although not mandatory.
 Research applicants should submit a research proposal outlining their intended area of research.

 Can I bring my documents to the University?

 Student Reception, Senate House provides a comprehensive reception service for applicants and is based in a central location on campus.
 For further information and services available please visit.

 My referee did not receive a reference request.

 In the first instance please ask your referee to check if the email arrived in their Spam or Junk folder.
 Unfortunately we have found this to be the case in the past and resending will only result in the same outcome.
-If you can confirm that this is not the case, please contact us again and we will resend the email.
+You can login to the Applicant Portal and resend the link to your referee.